umbraco/UmbracoDocs/umbraco-workflow/dashboards-and-buttons.md

----
-meta.Title: "Umbraco Plumber Dashboards and buttons" meta.Description: "Information about Workflow Dashboard and buttons with Umbraco Plumber"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

 # Dashboards and Buttons

-Umbraco Plumber has its default Dashboards.
-By default, when you install Umbraco Plumber, you receive two Dashboards: the *User Dashboard* and the *Admin Dashboard*.
-Additionally, Umbraco Plumber replaces the default Umbraco button set in the editor drawer.
+Umbraco Workflow has its default Dashboards.
+By default, when you install Umbraco Workflow, you receive two Dashboards: the *User Dashboard* and the *Admin Dashboard*.
+Additionally, Umbraco Workflow replaces the default Umbraco button set in the editor drawer.

 ## Dashboards

-Umbraco Plumber adds two Dashboards to your Umbraco project:
+Umbraco Workflow adds two Dashboards to your Umbraco project:

 - **User Dashboard** - This Workflow Dashboard is added in the **Content** section.
 It displays the current user’s submissions and tasks requiring approval from the user.